niftynei/HSFacesAndroid/README.md

 This is a port of [HSFaces](https://github.com/adamfraser/HSFaces) project.
 It's a memory game and Hacker School directory for former and current students.

-It's currently in the middle of a port from using a scraped version of the site over to the Hacker School API.
-I most likely will not be accepting pull requests until this port and redesign are finished.
-Note that if you wish to build and run this version, you'll need to supply your own API key.
-You can obtain one from the Hacker School settings portal.

-*Please note that everything is pretty broken right now, as we're in the middle of a huge refactoring project*

 ## Game Play

 Users are shown a randomly selected subset of all Hacker Schoolers.
-After a number of guesses, the game ends.
+After a designated number of guesses, the game ends.

 ## Browsing for a Hacker Schooler